 Conclusion

-Use of Directory.Build.props and Directory.Package.props make a solution just a bit easier toe maintain.
+Use of Directory.Build.props and Directory.Packages.props make a solution just a bit easier toe maintain.
 This will make an upgrade from .NET 6 or 7 to .NET 8 less complicated.
 The best is that you can do this before .NET 8 is out and already enjoy better package versioning.

 In my experience bot Rider and Visual Studio also deal with this solution wide properties well.
 But always check your commits as from now on a packages version in a csproj file is something to try and avoid.